 This fund supports Latino/a graduate study as well as Latino/a scholarship, research, and activities that advance our knowledge of Latino/a politics.
 Additionally, the fund is used to support Latino/a junior faculty.
 The Fund for Latino Scholarship is administered by the Latino Caucus in Political Science/Sector Latino de Ciencia Politica.
 If you are interested in seeking funding from this fund, please contact email@example.com more information.

-With a single application, you can apply for support from all of our Centennial Center Funds.
+With a single application, you can apply for support from multiple Centennial Center Funds.
 Applications require the following materials (see our application form for more details):

 - Abstract (maximum 1 page, 12 pt Times New Roman font, double spaced)

 - Project Statement (maximum 5 pages, 12 pt Times New Roman font, double spaced).
 Should include: a description of the topic and the value/contribution of the proposed study; a summary of the basic ideas and hypotheses; the methodology to be used; a timeline for the project and the present status of your research (including IRB approval, if relevant); the relevance of your grant application to the grant fund(s) selected; and the materials that will be used.

 - ONLY For graduate students and funding requests over $5000 – two (and no more than two) letters of recommendation (requests can be sent to letter writers via the grant application form).

 Applications due June 30th